DLR-RM/stable-baselines3/docs/guide/rl_tips.rst

 	We provide an ``EvalCallback`` for doing such evaluation.
 You can read more about it in the :ref:`Callbacks <callbacks>` section.

-As some policy are stochastic by default (e.g. A2C or PPO), you should also try to set `deterministic=True` when calling the `.predict()` method, this frequently leads to better performance.
+As some policies are stochastic by default (e.g. A2C or PPO), you should also try to set `deterministic=True` when calling the `.predict()` method, this frequently leads to better performance.
 Looking at the training curve (episode reward function of the timesteps) is a good proxy but underestimates the agent true performance.

+We highly recommend reading `Empirical Design in Reinforcement Learning <https://arxiv.org/abs/2304.01315>`_, as it provides valuable insights for best practices when running RL experiments.

-We suggest you reading `Deep Reinforcement Learning that Matters <https://arxiv.org/abs/1709.06560>`_ for a good discussion about RL evaluation.
+We also suggest reading `Deep Reinforcement Learning that Matters <https://arxiv.org/abs/1709.06560>`_ for a good discussion about RL evaluation, and `Rliable: Better Evaluation for Reinforcement Learning <https://araffin.github.io/post/rliable/>`_ for comparing results.

 You can also take a look at this `blog post <https://openlab-flowers.inria.fr/t/how-many-random-seeds-should-i-use-statistical-power-analysis-in-deep-reinforcement-learning-experiments/457>`_ and this `issue <https://github.com/hill-a/stable-baselines/issues/199>`_ by Cédric Colas.